TheTaylorLee/PSPortable/README.md

 * *__Using PSPortable or PSPortableLight in Terminal__*

     These steps offer a guide to use PSPortable or PSPortableLight in Windows Terminal as intended.
 These steps will install a Nerdfont and Git, so the Oh-My-Posh theme is properly presented.
+Only perform these steps if you also install oh-my-posh

   * Install Nerd Font, Git, and sign into Git account